 Enrolment is limited and is based on the availability of Women and Gender Studies faculty to supervise a student’s proposed area of research.

-The Joint Master of Arts in Women and Gender Studies requires the completion of 3.0 units of coursework plus a 2.0 unit thesis.
+The Joint Masters of Arts in Women and Gender Studies requires the completion of 3.0 units of coursework plus a 2.0 unit thesis.

 The thesis requires a proposal, will demonstrate research and communications skills, and will be defended to fulfill the requirements.
 The thesis must meet the specifications set by the student’s home university.